yurdosii/pl_sa_detector/README.md

 # pl_sa_detector
-An API to detect political leaning (pro-ukrainian or pro-russian) and sentiment (positive, neutral, negative)
+An API to detect political leaning (pro-ukrainian or pro-russian) and sentiment (positive, neutral, negative) of the text message

 ---